-Tension headaches are a well known type of headache but the exact cause of tension headaches is not known.
-Experts used to think tension headaches were caused from muscle tightness in the neck, scalp and face, perhaps as a result of heightened emotions, tension or stress.
+Tension headaches are a well-known type of headache but the exact cause of tension headaches is not known.
+Experts used to think tension headaches were caused by muscle tightness in the neck, scalp and face, perhaps as a result of heightened emotions, tension or stress.
 But some research has shown muscle tightness is not always associated.

 - Keep the neck and scalp warm when out in the cold, using scarf’s and hats

 - Keep the shoulder muscles loose by carrying out stretches or shoulder circle movements regularly throughout the day

 - Use heat packs to keep the muscles around the neck and shoulder warm after being out in the cold

 - Try to keep your stress levels down as stress is known to increase the tension in these muscles

 - Treat yourself to regular neck and shoulder massages if you can to let the experts keep your muscles relaxed and you stress free!